fenxu/NewSchema/new/newschema/introduction.md

 ( RenderingTemplate: templates/bootstrap/Bootstrap.tl )

-# Introduction to Microsoft Azure DocumentDB (kevin edited 11:15am)
+# Introduction to Microsoft Azure DocumentDB

 This article provides an introduction to Microsoft Azure DocumentDB, a fully-managed NoSQL document database service for developers, IT Pros, and business decision makers.